MetOffice/monio/README.md

 ### Dependencies

 MONIO is a CMake project.
 However, it is configured to make use of ECMWF's ECBuild (https://github.com/ecmwf/ecbuild).
-The `CMakeLists.txt` file will need to modified to avoid this if a dependency on ECBuild is to be avoided.
+The `CMakeLists.txt` file will need to modified if a dependency on ECBuild is to be avoided.

 At its core, MONIO uses and depends upon Unidata's NetCDF-C++ (https://github.com/Unidata/netcdf-cxx4) library.
 This carries its own dependencies on Unidata's NetCDF-C (https://github.com/Unidata/netcdf-c) and the HDF Group's HDF5 (https://github.com/HDFGroup/hdf5) libraries, as well as some other supporting libraries.